Gregory Paul Martin: Film

-Production company

-In 2014 Martin launched a film production company, King of Kings Worldwide, in the UK.

 Writing

-Martin is also a screenwriter.
-While in the U.S. in the 1980s and 1990s he wrote and sold two Hollywood screenplays, but the films did not end up getting produced.
+According to Martin, while in the U.S. in the 1980s and 1990s, he wrote and sold two Hollywood screenplays, but the films did not end up getting produced.

 Following a failed whirlwind engagement to socialite Tara Palmer-Tomkinson in 1999 that made headlines, Martin penned a tongue-in-cheek send-up of his romantic life titled Dirty Rotten Scoundrel.
 In the book's online retail product description, he stated "I wrote this book as a satire of an ugly image foisted on me by the British tabloids during the summer of 1999, and was never intended to be taken seriously.
 I take it as an oddly flattering compliment people assumed the character was really me."

 Martin is a professional astrologer as well.
 In early 2019 he published the book Watch It Come Down, detailing a death-and-rebirth cycle of the United States.

 Personal life

-Martin has been married to his wife Cherie since 2012.
-He has a son, Connor, born in 1992 from a previous marriage, who lives in the U.S.
+Martin married Cherie Rose Martin in 2012; they divorced in 2023.
+He has a son, Connor, who lives in the U.S. and was born in 1992 from his previous marriage to Natasha McKenzie.

+As of 2024, Martin lives in Bray, England.